Your Guide to Chicago’s Wicker Park and Bucktown Neighborhoods

 Bucktown is one of the best areas in Chicago to make weekend plans.
 With restaurants, theaters, and shops, there are many things to do in this vibrant area.

 Bucktown is filled with many great restaurants and dining options.
-Check out The Bristol for a low-lit gastropub with delicious American fare and then swing by The Violet Hour. for sophisticated cocktails in a cell phone free area.
+Check out The Bristol for a low-lit gastropub with delicious American fare and then swing by The Violet Hour. for sophisticated cocktails in a cell phone-free area.

 The Den Theatre is a great weekend entertainment option that shows both classic and contemporary plays.
 With a 200-seat theatre, the intimate shows are accompanied by a bar and cafe also in the building.
 Some shows that the theatre runs include The Light, Kingdom, and Sickly Sulphur/Florid Arabesque.

 The Bucktown area is home to many events throughout the year that are definitely worth your attention on the weekend.
 One fun activity to check out is Bizarre Bucktown Walking Tours where you can take a walking tour of the Bucktown area and learn about the history, mysteries, and ghosts all guided by a hilarious second city graduate.
-Other activities include summer festivals, farmers market, and various events.
+Other activities include summer festivals, farmers markets, and various events.

 Boutiques in Wicker Park that are Worth a Shopping Spree